iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     TEST SUITE: None
     ```

-2. Verify that all pods are running.
-If all pods are shown `Running`, then IOMesh has been installed successfully.
+7. Verify that all pods are in `Running` state.
+If so, then IOMesh has been installed successfully.

     ```bash
     kubectl --namespace iomesh-system get pods